Anxiety and worry

 The Elite Dual Intake

 Your psychiatric nurse practitioner and therapist in the same room, at your very first appointment.
 One anxiety story told once.
 One complete, coordinated plan before you leave.
-We are the only practice in Northern Utah built to deliver this integrated care from day one.
+We are built to deliver this integrated care from day one.

 You Tell Your Story Once